Thomascountz/Thomascountz.github.io_old/_posts/2017-06-27-iterating-through-an-api-wrapper.md

 end
 {% endhighlight %}
 <br>
 So how do we know if our new class here has a single responsibility?
-Let's see what Sandy has to say in POODR:
+Let's see what Sandi has to say in POODR:

 >Another way to hone in on what a class is actually doing is to attempt to describe it in one sentence.
 Remember that a class should do the smallest possible useful thing.
 That thing ought to be simple to describe.
 If the simplest description you can devise uses the word “and,” the class likely has more than one responsibility.
 If it uses the word “or,” then the class has more than one responsibility and they aren’t even very related. -[POODR](http://www.poodr.com/) pg 22

 <br>
 So what does our class do in one sentence?
 "It returns an HTTParty object from an API request to an external API."
 <br><br>
 I'm still getting code smells.
 However, I'm not sure where to go now.
-Sandy tells me that I should make design decisions prematurely.
+Sandi tells me that I should make design decisions prematurely.
 That I should resist, even if I fear my code would "dismay the design gurus."
 So what do I do?
 I write code that embraces change.
 <br><br><br>
 <pre><h1>8383ac6 embraced change</h1></pre>
 {% highlight ruby %}